-(2) In any case alleging that a customer, member, or associated person suffered a loss due to reliance on a recommendation from an analyst, the Claimant, if represented by counsel, shall complete a Claim Information Form that can be accessed through the NASD Web site at www.nasd.com.
-Upon completion, an NASD Dispute Resolution Tracking Form will be generated and displayed for the Claimant to reproduce as necessary.
-Claimant shall then file with the Director of Arbitration the required materials as provided in subparagraph (1), above, along with a hard copy of the NASD Dispute Resolution Tracking Form.
+(2) A Claimant or counsel (referred to herein collectively as "Claimant") may use the online claim notification and filing procedure to complete part of the arbitration claim filing process through the Internet.
+To commence this process, a Claimant may complete a Claim Information Form that can be accessed through an NASD Web site.
+In completing the Claim Information Form, the Claimant may attach an electronic version of the Statement of Claim to the form, provided it does not exceed 50 pages.
+Once this online form has been completed, an NASD Dispute Resolution Tracking Form will be generated and displayed for the Claimant to reproduce as necessary.
+The Claimant shall then file with the Director of Arbitration the rest of the materials required in subparagraph (1), above, along with a hard copy of the NASD Dispute Resolution Tracking Form.